 Tax ID#: 75-0926755

-Please contact Kris Munoz Vetter, Vice President of Advancement, at email@example.com for instructions on how to make a wire transfer.
+Please contact Kris Munoz Vetter, Vice President for Advancement, at email@example.com for instructions on how to make a wire transfer.

 Qualified Charitable Distributions